 Transfer students with college credit for potentially equivalent courses should submit course syllabi and materials for equivalency evaluation.
 Advanced placement may be granted if courses are equivalent and were completed within the accepted time frame.

-AD-RN students who seek a major change to the PN program will be considered before transfer students.
-AD-RN students must successfully complete the program and any associated coursework to receive a certificate of completion.
-Students may then elect to re-enter the AD program through the LPN to RN Transition Program.
+Students in the Associate Degree Nursing (ADN) Program who seek a major change to the PN program will be considered before transfer students.
+ADN students must successfully complete the PN program and any associated coursework to receive a certificate of completion.
+Students may then elect to re-enter the ADN program through the LPN to RN Transition Program.
 All qualifications must be met.

 Pursuant to the Ohio Revised Code 4723 and rule 4723-5-12 of the Ohio Administrative Code, students who reenter or are readmitted to an Ohio school of nursing must “meet the curriculum requirements effective at the time of readmission.”